Sharp description of local minima in the loss landscape of high-dimensional two-layer ReLU neural networks: Landscape geometry and consequences for optimisation

-While the string of fixed points originated by adding a zero-weight neuron connects the landscape, it is crucial to determine if it is a stable attractor or not.
-Standard Hessian analysis is ill-suited here due to the non-differentiability of the ReLU activation.
+\newcontent{When a fixed point is embedded into the wider landscape by adding an inactive neuron, it is crucial to determine whether the embedded point remains an attractor or becomes unstable.} Standard Hessian analysis is ill-suited here due to the non-differentiability of the ReLU activation.
 Instead, we rely on a perturbative dynamical analysis.
 We initialise the system at a fixed point and apply a Gaussian perturbation to the weights: $W \to W + \xi$, where $\xi \sim \mathcal{N}(0, \sigma^2 I)$.
 Note that we perturb the weights rather than the order parameters directly, as arbitrary perturbations to $Q$ and $R$ may violate the geometric constraints (details in Appendix~\ref{app:stability}).
 We then allow the system to relax via gradient flow.
 The results, reported in Fig.\ref{fig:stability_fixed_points}, demonstrate that, while in the well-specified case spurious fixed points are stable to perturbations, i.e. the dynamics consistently return to the attractor.
 Conversely, in the over-parameterised case ($K \ge M+1$), these same fixed points become unstable.
 The perturbation excites the extra neuron, allowing the system to escape the saddle point.

-\textbf{Landscape Geometry in the Overparameterised Regime} We now extend our topological analysis to the overparameterised setting ($K=M+1$).
-We generalise the ansatz (Result~\ref{res:minima_family}) to accommodate the additional degrees of freedom, identifying stationary points where the extra neurons carry non-trivial weight (details in Appendix~\ref{app:fixed_points_equs}).
+\textbf{\newcontent{Fixed Points in the Overparameterised Regime.}} \newcontent{We now extend our fixed-point analysis to the overparameterised setting ($K=M+1$).} We generalise the ansatz (Result~\ref{res:minima_family}) to accommodate the additional degrees of freedom, identifying stationary points where the extra neurons carry non-trivial weight (details in Appendix~\ref{app:fixed_points_equs}).

 This revealed that in the overparameterised landscape, the lowest-order spurious minima are destabilised.
 Specifically, for the family characterised by a single anti-aligned neuron ($k_1=1$), we are not able to find stable solutions to the fixed-point equations.
 This theoretical prediction is corroborated by numerical integration of the ODEs reported in Table~\ref{tab:local_minima_k1}: across all initialisations, no trajectory converged to a state exhibiting a single anti-aligned direction.
 However, higher-order spurious minima (with $k_1 \ge 2$) persist.
 These families, which correspond to more complex symmetry-breaking configurations, remain stable even in the presence of the additional neuron. \newcontent{ This paints a more complex picture with respect to \citet{safran2021effects}.
 Indeed, while their results established that overparameterisation can destabilise local minima via simple neuron splitting (provided the weight norms are bounded—a condition naturally satisfied by our macroscopic order parameters, where $\sum_i \|w_i\| \approx M-k_1$), our global analysis reveals a much more intricate landscape.
 We find that while simple, uncoupled defects ($k_1=1$) are indeed annihilated by the addition of a single neuron, higher-order spurious minima ($k_1\ge2$) actively persist.
 Crucially, these surviving local minima are not merely artifacts of adding a zero-weight neuron to an exact-parameterisation solution; they are complex, coupled structures that emerge uniquely in the overparameterised space.
 Because they cannot be derived through simple zero-padding or local Hessian perturbations, identifying these surviving traps fundamentally requires solving the exact macroscopic fixed-point equations. }